baza-fe/knockout.register/README.md

 knockout.register
 =====

-In order to accelerate development with knockout components.The original knockout component module is cumbersome.**knockout.register** helps register component in more simple and more powerful way.
+In order to accelerate the speed of developing with knockout components.**knockout.register** helps to register component in a simpler and more powerful way.

 ## Usage